Every year Saint Andrew’s take part in the Ham Fair held on Ham Common.

 One group meets on the first Saturday of each month at the back of church, 9.00 – 9.30am.
 The second meets on the third Wednesday of each month in Ham from 8.00 – 9.30pm.
 This meeting begins with refreshments and offers a greater opportunity to share good news as well as specific prayer requests.

-Saint Andrew’s has a lively Sunday school with about forty children on the registers.
+Saint Andrew’s has a lively Sunday school.
 We take children from the age of three and parents are encouraged to stay with the children until they get used to the routine.

 The children enter the hall at about 10.30am after the ‘children’s slot’ at the beginning of the 10.15 service.
 After a few minutes worship time, the children move into three groups: Bubbles in the room at the back of the hall for the pre-school and reception class children; Splash! in the hall for Year 1 and 2 and Xstream for Key Stage 2.
 All children usually have the same lesson, at different levels, as the teachers follow the Scripture Union ‘Light’ material.
 Each session usually consists of an introductory activity, a Bible story and this is followed by related activities which are often either art or craft work.
 The oldest children are involved in more challenging discussion and how to apply what has been learned to their own lives.

-There are currently eight teachers and almost the same numbers of helpers each month.
-Adults have a set Sunday when they teach and the team is very conscientious and experienced.
+Our team are conscientious and experienced.
 The Sunday School meets on three or four Sundays each month as the 30 Minute Service takes place on the first Sunday.
 After the learning session, we all sing together and then the children are provided with a drink and a biscuit which is when parents come into the hall to collect them.

 A Nativity Service is presented to the church just before Christmas each year with full costumes and ‘acting’.
 Social events are arranged throughout the year – Epiphany Party in January, barbecue and sports in July, craft mornings usually at Easter and in October and in the recent past Family Fun evenings.